neo-ngd/NEO-Tutorial/smartContract/Smart_Contract_basics.md

 # NEO Smart contract 101

+In this tutorial, you will learn the basics of developing a smart contract

 ## 1. Contract structure
 Let's have a look at our basic hello world contract
 ```C#